bfrmd/CAN_Flight_Data_Recorder_AvionicsDuino/README.md

 - AvionicsDuino EMS                  V 1.7 or later
 </pre>

-In conjunction with the second CAN bus configuration, see https://avionicsduino.com/index.php/en/can-bus/
+And always in conjunction with the second CAN bus configuration of the AvionicsDuino project, see https://avionicsduino.com/index.php/en/can-bus/